-Phil Taylor is Assistant Professor of Educational Leadership and Management, Senior Tutor in the School of Education and programme leader for MA Educational Leadership and Management (online) course.
+Phil Taylor is Associate Professor of Educational Leadership and Management, Senior Tutor in the School of Education and programme leader for the MA Educational Leadership and Management (online) course.
 He also has a role in supporting digital teaching and learning within the Taught Courses Directorate.
 In recent years, his work has been dedicated to supporting the professional growth, organisational development and self-determined learning of teachers and educational leaders, particularly through practice-based inquiry and masters-level study.

 Pursuing a lifelong career in education, Phil taught maths, computing and ICT for fourteen years in two large London comprehensive schools, before settling in the Midlands and working for eight years in advisory roles for two local authorities.
 During this time, he held various leadership positions, including school ICT co-ordinator and assistant headteacher, followed by local authority consultant, secondary strategy manager and school improvement partner roles.
 Moving into higher education in 2010, for six years Phil was course leader for education masters programmes and taught on PGCE courses at Birmingham City University, prior to joining the University of Nottingham.